Healthy Homes Assessment Bridge Pā

 Insulation Bridge Pā

-Underfloor and ceiling insulation has been compulsory to all rental houses from 1 July 2019.
-All landlords and property managers must make sure that the insulation meets the new standard.
-In some instances, old ceiling insulation as well as insulation within the sub floor space may require to be replaced or replaced.
+Insulation for underfloor and ceilings is a requirement for all rent houses from 1 July 2019.
+All landlords and property managers must make sure that the insulation is in line with the new quality.
+In some instances, an existing insulation on the ceiling or in the subfloor space may require to be replaced or replaced.

-A house that is well-insulated can reduce condensation and lessen the likelihood of dampness and mould, and it will make it easier for the house to keep the heat.
+A house that is well-insulated can help control condensation and reduce the chances of mould and dampness as well as making more easy to the house to keep heat.

-The "R" is a symbol for thermal resistance, and it is a measurement of how well the insulation is able to resist heat flow.
-The more high the R-value, more effective the insulation.
+The "R" signifies thermal resistance, and it is a measurement of how well insulation can withstand heat flow.
+The higher the R-value, the more effective the insulation.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 and underfloor R 1.3